alf45tar/Pedalino/README.md

 ## USB MIDI

-A MIDI firware for Arduino Uno/Mega is required for using USB MIDI.
+An USB class-compliant MIDI firmware for Arduino Uno/Mega (ATmega16U2) is required for using USB MIDI.
 Pedalino is tested with mocoLUFA because it supports dual mode boot (USB-MIDI or Arduino-Serial) and high-speed mode (1 Mbps).
 HIDUINO can works with minimal changes.

 More information can be obtained in the following links: